muquit/privategpt/README.md

 The vector database will be created in `./db` directory as configured in `config.py`.

+If you already ingested your documents and got the newer version of **privategpt** and if you see deprecation warning about [chroma db](https://docs.trychroma.com/), please remove the `./db` directory and re-ingest your documents.

 # Query your documents

 The documents can be queried from a web ui or from command line